- Can we funnel the CT series into 15 concepts?

 The ultimate paradox of modern hominids is that they evolved the ability to live on a warm adapted diet and in a warm environment, but that they retain the cold adapted biochemistry buried in their brains even though they do not need to use it presently.
 Evolution has not extinguished this ability for a very good reason, in my view.
 One reason is that the geologic record shows that our planet undergoes cyclic cooling and warming over longer epochs.
 This will keep the pathway active epigenetically over thousands of years.
 The main reason it has not been extinguished in my opinion, is that this ancient pathway determines ultimate survival of the mammalian species and it was vital at one time in evolutionary history.
 Modern hominids have an advanced nervous system, but they still are tied to the evolutionary family they come from long ago.
 They are not divorced from the rules of Mother Nature even though they act as if they are.
 This ties modern humans directly back to Factor X. The paradox is that they remain blind to it even today.

-RADICAL RULE #7: Since modern hominids are unaware of the thermoplastic nature of their own biochemistry, they have never controlled for it in any modern biochemical study or study on nutrition.
+Radical Theory #7: Since modern hominids are unaware of the thermoplastic nature of their own biochemistry, they have never controlled for it in any modern biochemical study or study on nutrition. biology does not realize mitochondria function can be improved by cold surface temperatures.
+This is why neurosurgeons use cold in head trauma cases where the brain is swollen.
+The brain has the highest density of mitochondria in it so when it swells for any reason it is because either electron transport has slowed or because pseudohypoxia or frank hypoxia has developed.
+Pseudohypoxia is how hibernation begins in most mammals.
 This means that any assumptions made in biochemical dogma now needs to be questioned.
 The hints of these paradoxes are found in NASA astronauts, the Sherpa abilities, Vasper Technology, Russian Winter Olympic dominance, Lance Armstrong’s ability to beat cancer and win 7 races, Michael Phelps eight gold medals in one Olympics, Wim Hof’s amazing abilities, and the use of cold in human transplantation harvesting, and modern neurosurgical procedures bring these paradoxes to life.

 They show us today they are not paradoxes at all.
-They remain abilities that evolution built into our ancestors and that were passed down into our genome and hardwired into our brain for a reason.
-We remain blinded to it because few modern humans live in this environment.
+As we gain wisdom, we see the magic in things because our senses grow sharper.
+Reality is that which, when we stop believing in it, doesn’t go away.
+These “paradox” remain abilities that evolution built into our ancestors and that were passed down into our genome and hardwired into our brain for a reason.
+We remain blinded to it because few modern humans live in this environment today.
 Today this remains completely unstudied as our population, while they get more sick and mediocre with each passing decade.
 Elite athletes are the first humans to push these boundaries and to open our eyes to this possibility that this may exist.
 We are in inning one of this ballgame right now.

-RADICAL THEORY # 8: Modern life is as bad to us as a vegan or SAD diet.
+Radical Theory # 8: Modern life and its technology is as bad to us as a vegan or SAD diet.
 Lab results we draw on people show this.
 Cortisol patterns and hormone panels are a mess in humans when they are studied.
 Moreover, eating an ancestral paleolithic diet is a better choice than others, but it can hide the cellular effect of stem cell depletion by other forms of modern circadian mismatches. technology use at night is an easy one.
-Modern paleos make this mistake way to often.
+Modern paleo’s make this mistake way to often.

-The risk of a Paleo diet for them is that the diet is so good that it could blind your consciousness that you might be depleting your life force.
+The risk of a Paleo diet for them is that the diet is so good in some respects that it could blind your consciousness that you might be depleting your life force at the very same time.
+You will see this in an altered redox potential.
 This will show up when disease develops in the back half of your life span.
 This implies that what you think is really safe………may not be safe at all.
 Light after sunset from technology is as bad as eating the wrong diet for our Ferrari engines and our brains because it destroys the cortisol diurnal rhythms.
 And it means that your ultimate proof wont come until its too late for reversal………unless you prove it to yourself today by testing.

-RADICAL THEORY #9: Modern humans cannot out exercise bad choices from diet or from technology.
+Radical Theory #9: Modern humans cannot out exercise/supplement bad choices from diet or from technology.
 Modern life is plain stressful and can hurt us even if we remain oblivious to it.
 Moreover, just eating an ancestral template, while over exercising like mad and eating safe starches 24/7, is not justified by your activity level.
 If you also play on you computers, iPhone, and ipad all night long, and think it has no biologic consequences to your stem cells is a neolithic thought that just might kill you early.

 The best food source then for a cold adapted mammals biochemistry would be a ketogenic version of the paleolithic diet (Epi-paleo Rx) that has a high omega 3 content.
 The reason is simple.
-More omega 3’s are needed in cold environments to provide for accurate cell membrane signaling due to increased double bounds in their chemical structures.
+More omega 3’s are needed in cold environments to provide for accurate cell membrane signaling due to increased double bounds in their chemical structures of DHA.

-TRAINING FICTION: Ketosis is most efficient mammalian fuel in the cold not carb loading.
+Training Fiction: Carbs are mandatory.
+The work of Volek, Phinney, Attia, and many others are pulling the veil back that ketosis is most efficient mammalian fuel in the cold, and not carb loading.
 Carb loading is a thought born of only understanding the warm adapted mammalian pathways.
 There are numerous examples of athletes using the cold adapted pathways having superior performance to the warm adapted pathways.
 The issue is that too few have decided to access it because it takes 24-36 months to reach those peak levels.
 The Sherpa’s remain the best example of this in today’s modern world.
 They have been extensively studied by NASA.

 At extremes, biochemistry changes in nature for our benefit.
 Evolution has a plan for this because it tapped it many times before.
 REALIZE THAT modern trainers are oblivious to this therefore they regurgitate what is best from the literature that is based upon mammals who are warm adapted eating a warm adapted diet!
 Can you say major mismatch!
 The best example of this today is the technology of Vasper which can not be explained by the published data in modern exercise physiology books.
 This should be a huge clue that we are missing some major factors.
 Vasper is a known entity in NASA research.
 Vasper has licensed the NASA technology generated from the Sherpa’s in the 1970’s.